umr4nlp/umr-guidelines/guidelines.md

 The argument that can be predicativized in languages using the predicativized-argument strategy is always the argument role with the highest number.
-The examples in <a href="#3-2-1-1-1 (1)">(1)</a> show how nonverbal clauses are annotated with participant roles.
+The examples in <a href="#3-2-1-1-1 (1)">(1)</a> show how non-verbal clauses are annotated with participant roles.
 Note that these annotations will be the same at every stage of the road map.

 <span id="3-2-1-1-1 (1)">3-2-1-1-1 (1)</span>